andresfabreu/training-mobile-fe-module-03/CXPMobileSDK/mfe3e2a-connecting-to-mbaas/README.md

 -   In your CXP Server, create a new portal called **lpmobile**;

+-   Change Page Template of the Master Page to **Launchpad Page Template**

 -   Add **Todo** widget on the **Default page**;

 -   Verify that mBaaS is configured properly by opening this url in your web